AN UPDATED HISTORY

 THE AOH IN AMERICA TODAY

-In America, the Division is the basic unit of the Order.
-Divisions are combined into County Boards, which are in turn governed by State Boards and an overall National Board elected every two years.
-Annual dances, concerts, and parades sponsored at all levels of the Order raise millions for charity while providing a showcase for the positive contributions the Irish have made in every walk of American life.
-Divisions and Hibernian Halls across the country have traditionally provided a welcome for new immigrants and a source of heritage and history for others.
-Here, the unique art, dance, music, history and other interests of the Irish are fostered and preserved, making the AOH a home away from home for many.
-They are at the forefront of support for issues concerning the Irish such as Immigration Reform, MacBride Legislation and the Right to Life.
-They serve their Church well, yet, they never forget their ancestral homeland, and can always be found lobbying, praying and working for the total independence of a united 32-county Ireland –– as their constitution avows: all means constitutional and lawful.”
+In America, Divisions, as the basic unit of the Order, combine into County Boards, which make up State Boards and an overall National Board elected every two years.
+Annual dances, concerts, and parades sponsored at all levels of the Order raise millions for charity while providing a showcase for the contributions made by the Irish in every walk of American life.
+Hibernian Halls across the country provide a welcome for new immigrants and a source of heritage and history for others.
+Here, the unique art, dance, music, history and other Irish interests are fostered, making the AOH a home away from home for many.
+They support issues concerning the Irish such as Immigration Reform and the Right to Life.
+They serve their Church, yet never forget their ancestral homeland, and can always be found lobbying, praying and working for the total independence of a united 32-county Ireland as, their constitution avows: “by all means constitutional and lawful.”
 The initials AOH may tell the story best.
 Those who say it means Add One Hour are describing the easygoing, no rush attitude of many of its members, while America’s Only Hope has been used to define the loyalty of the Irish to the principles of their forefather’s adopted land.
 In any case, its members are best described by the statement:

 To be Irish is a Blessing, To be a Hibernian is an Honor.

 IF YOU HAVE ANY SUGGESTIONS OR VALIDATED ADDITIONS TO THIS HISTORY, PLEASE CONTACT THE AUTHOR AT email@example.com AND THEY WILL BE CONSIDERED FOR THE NEXT UPDATE.